wendigo/wendigo/trino-extensions.md

     String encodingId();
 }
 ```
-Used to encode the data to the output format.
+Used to encode the data in the specified output format.

 ```java
 public interface SpoolingManager